predsci/CHMAP/README.md

 Alpha Version!!!
-This software is expected for full release in the next couple of months, but is currently a work in progress.
+Full release of this software is expected in the next couple of months, but is currently a work in progress.
 Code may be buggy and/or poorly documented at this time.

 # CHD
 Coronal Hole Detection (and tracking).
 Python-based package to download data, process, and database results.